stfc/PSyclone/lib/README.md

 parameters declared as read-only in the PSyclone metadata are indeed not changed in a subroutine.

-## Installation

-TBD....

 ## Compilation

-As said above, every PSyData-API-based wrapper library in the relevant subdirectories can be compiled individually.
+Every PSyData-API-based wrapper library in the relevant subdirectory can be compiled individually.
 Compilation requires a Fortran compiler and Gnu Make.
 Individual libraries have other dependencies that are specified in the relevant ``README.md`` documents.

 All ``Makefile``s support the variables ``F90`` and ``F90FLAGS`` to specify the compiler and compilation flags to use. ``F90`` defaults to the Gnu